Maternity Leave in NY: Everything You Need to Know

 The current maximum an employee can expect to receive is 50 percent of the employee's average gross wages from the previous eight weeks.
 The first week the employee is on disability is considered a waiting period and will not be paid.
 Benefits are distributed after the first week and payments are received every two weeks after this point.
 The amount of the benefit depends on the reasons for the application and timing.

 How Long are Benefits Distributed?

 The length of benefits depends on the assessment of a medical provider.
 A medical provider can determine how long an employee is to be on disability for and states it on the form.
 For pregnancy, the typical post-partum disability period is six weeks for a normal delivery and 8 weeks for a birth delivered through C-section.

 If you need help with New York employment laws, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.